- What does it claim to do?

 What does it claim to do?

-DataLex is an online application for creating further web-based mini-applications that can answer legal and compliance questions by means of a text-based question and answer dialogue.
+DataLex is an online application for creating further web-based mini-applications using a :low-code/no-code development approach.
+These applications can be built to answer legal and compliance questions by means of text-based question and answer dialogues.
 The system integrates with AustLII, the Australian database of legislative materials.

 Claimed essential features